13Bytes/LabFoodDesk/README.md

 # LabEats
 **LabEats allows a group of people to manage money in combination with item-sales, procurement and group-orders in a moderated prepaid fashion.**

-A tool to manage (food)(orders) in the Aerospace Lab (a awesome club in germany).\
+A tool to manage (food)(orders) in the Aerospace Lab (an awesome club in Germany).\
 It is designed with our club in mind, but can surely be adapted to fit more needs.

 ## Overview
 **"Kaufen":** Allows users to buy items which are already present (e.g. a beverages).

 **"Gruppen-Kauf":** Allows users to join a group-order for one fixed event.
-After a specified deadlinen one user can close the ordering-process (e.g. to buy the pre-ordered amount).
+After a specified deadline, one user can close the ordering-process (e.g. to buy the pre-ordered amount).
-Afer this, the price of the whole purchase can be split up between the participants in an arbirtary fashion.
+After this, the price of the whole purchase can be split up between the participants in an arbitrary fashion.

 **"Split" & "Aufladen":** Allows users to transfer money.\
 The system is designed the following:\